 Kanna sighed.
 She had assumed as much.
 Even if it did not technically change her situation, though, finding a new porter could buy her time.
 It was something to consider.

 But she also knew that she would have to be more calculating than this: Goda had not yet laid a finger on her except to restrain her, and the woman actually seemed reluctant to hit her, in spite of all the threats.
-She was also much more aloof than Kanna had expected for slave-driver.
-The woman didn’t even seem bothered enough to watch her too closely most of the time, and Kanna wasn’t entirely sure that a new master wouldn’t end up being someone much crueler or more scrutinizing.
+Goda was also much more aloof than Kanna had expected for a slave-driver.
+What if the new master ended up being someone much more scrutinizing, or even cruel?

-More importantly, if she was to escape, she would have to make the most of her forty paces and find some way to get back to the Upperland.
-This was not going to happen in an empty desert, half a continent away from any civilization.
+More importantly, if she was to escape back to the Upperland, she would have to make the most of her forty paces.
+This was not going to happen in the endless expanse of a desert without some type of civilized transport.

 The Goddess was still watching her from above, too—perhaps with some reassurance—so Kanna found herself shaking her head, deciding on the truth by default.
 “She’s tied me up and she’s offered empty threats—but no, she hasn’t beaten me.
 She hasn’t denied me any essentials, either, to be honest.
 At first I was angry with her, but then I started to see how all of this works, and now…I don’t even know who to blame.”